 - I will not disseminate, publish, sell or otherwise exploit such information;

 - I am aware that activities such as coaching, providing additional lessons or making summaries, can lead to conflicts of interest;

 - therefore, I will not perform any work that has the effect of causing (apparent) conflicts of interest during the academic year that I am employed as a teaching assistant at the Tutor Academy;

 - I will not abuse my position at the Tutor Academy;

 - I will contact the director of the Tutor Academy if I have any related questions or concerns.

-International students who start working in the Netherlands are required to have:
+- International students (=NON-Dutch) who start working in the Netherlands are required to have a Dutch health insurance.

-Please do this on the first moment the digital authorization possibility opens, on June 12, in order to get your proof of enrollment in time.
+You have to do this on June 12 in order to get your proof of enrollment in time.

 - We can only apply for a work permit for the period your residence-permit is valid.

 If that expires earlier than you would need a work permit for, please start the renewal procedure for the residence-permit way ahead of time.
 After you receive a new residence-permit it takes another 6 weeks, for us, to get you a new work permit.